SEBA-Smart-Services/smartnet/batman_mesh_network/setup.md

     1. This will show the path taken to reach the device you are trying to communicate with.
     1. \* means unresponsive and !H  means unreachable.
 1. If there is no response check the antena on both devices are connected properly, if it is then double check your configuration set up on the device.
 If it is still not working please refer to the document mentioned at the top or visit the following link [BATMAN MESH NETWORK](https://www.open-mesh.org/projects/batman-adv/wiki/Batman-adv-openwrt-config).

+1. To test the bridge connection set up a device on one of the routers through lan.
+1. try to ping another router on the mesh or device connected via lan to a seperate device.
+1. If the bridge has been set up correctly you should see a responce from the other device.
+1. If there is no responce make sure all connections are correct and that each router has been setup correctly.
+    1. Ensure subnets are configured so that the devices can talk to each other and test connections between each device.

 ### IP settings
 The following explains how to check your IP in a windows environment